 It's also had a bit of a specs upgrade since the previous model, and it now comes with an extra gigabyte of RAM.
 This makes all the difference when it comes to opening and using apps - they now feel faster and more responsive than ever before.

 Add in the gorgeous design Apple is known for, and this more affordable iPad offers some brilliant features for many photographers.

-The two iPads above this are big devices which offer great experiences for working on, but what about photographers who are often travelling?
-Carrying around such large iPads isn't always convenient, which is why the iPad mini is such a great choice.
+The iPad Pro and 10.2-inch iPad are are big devices which offer great experiences for working on, but what about photographers who are often traveling?
+Carrying around such large iPads isn't always convenient, which is why the iPad Mini is such a great choice.

-It comes in a compact size with a 7.9-inch display, yet it's also impressively powerful, with Apple's recent processor.
-Compared to compact Android tablets, the iPad mini blows them out of the water when it comes to performance, and it can even compete with Apple's larger devices.
+It comes in a compact size with an 8.3-inch display, yet it's also impressively powerful, with Apple's latest A15 Bionic processor that also powers the iPhone 13.
+Compared to compact Android tablets, the iPad Mini blows them out of the water when it comes to performance, and it can even compete with Apple's larger devices.

 This is definitely the best iPad for photographers who spend a lot of time on the road.

 • See also Best iPad Mini cases